Your Personal Trainer for Personalization Program Growth and Success

 Fear of failure, resistance to change, and lack of support can present obstacles to program success.
 Just as with an exercise regimen, though, when you stick to that practice with honesty and diligence, you’ll find it becomes second nature.
 At some point, you’ll find you can’t imagine not doing things this way.
 As you reach each goal, you’ll evolve, improve, and strive for bigger goals.
 With exercise, that bigger goal might be participating in a triathlon; with experience optimization, it could be expanding personalization beyond your website to additional channels.

 The Personalization Maturity Model 2.0 — a personal trainer for program growth

-In this Adobe Target announcement that we’re making around the Adobe Summit timeframe, we’re sharing our Personalization Maturity Model 2.0.
+In this Adobe Target announcement, we’re sharing our Personalization Maturity Model 2.0.
 It’s the latest evolution of our earlier maturity model, with 15 years of program and governance best practices built into it that we’ve obtained from pioneering this space with leading practitioners.